- GEORGINA HOWARD

 The nights are long and we can dine out on the terrace watching the sun set on the valley below our house.
 On the 23rd June, the eve of San Juan, the Basque mountain villages erupt with pagan fire festivals and dance offering us an opportunity of joining in.

-This week coincides with the ancient Basque festival in my village of the Joaldunak - a festival dating back to pre-christian times, studied by anthropologists worldwide.
-This is NOT a tourist affair and we have a once-in-a-lifetime chance to integrate and mix with the Basque mountain community.
+This week virtually always coincides with the ancient Basque festival in my village of the Joaldunak - a festival dating back to pre-christian times, studied by anthropologists worldwide.
+Wine-tasting and Michelin-recommended restaurants enter the plot!